awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 1. Enter the required information for the specific service on the **Connect cluster** window:
    +  For SageMaker, enter the Amazon Resource Name \(ARN\) of a SageMaker endpoint\.

       From the navigation pane of the [SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
-For details about what the endpoint represents, see [Deploy a Model on Amazon SageMaker Hosting Services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
+For details about what the endpoint represents, see [Deploy a model on Amazon SageMaker hosting services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
    +  For Amazon Comprehend, you don't specify any additional parameters\.
    +  For Amazon S3, enter the ARN of an Amazon S3 bucket to use\.

       The format of an Amazon S3 bucket ARN is `arn:aws:s3:::bucket_name`\.
 Ensure that the Amazon S3 bucket you use is set up with the requirements for training SageMaker models\.
 When you train a model, your Aurora DB cluster requires permission to export data to the Amazon S3 bucket, and also to import data from the bucket\.

-      For more about an Amazon S3 bucket ARN, see [Specifying Resources in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service Developer Guide\.* For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide\. *
+      For more about an Amazon S3 bucket ARN, see [Specifying resources in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service Developer Guide\.* For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon S3 bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide\. *

 1. Choose **Connect service**\.